Photo via Pixabay

 “A waiting period would only delay the inevitable,” said Devon Craig of Plainfield.
 “I witnessed most of Mr. and Mrs. Black’s testimony.
 The planned suicide of their son is tragic, I know.
 My father and my only brother committed suicides by firearms.
 I firmly believe their suicides were inevitable.”

 While it may stop a few who are acting on impulse, it’s unlikely to stop the vast majority.
 A lot of suicides are planned.
-They’re planned well in advance and so they can wait a couple of days for a gun to finish their plan.
+They’re planned well in advance, and people can wait a couple of days for a gun to finish their plan.

 Even if they couldn’t, all this will do is push them to use some other form of suicide.
 You can’t legislate away a mental health issue, but that’s what Vermont lawmakers appear to be trying to do.
 It won’t work.